Sometimes, homeschool blogging can make it look like our family – or any family – has it “all together.”

 What, you work from home, homeschool, and keep a great house?
 You’re either sleep-deprived or lying. 🙂

-There are days almost every single week where I ask myself, “When was the last time Sarah took a shower?
+There are days almost every single week where I ask myself, “When was the last time Ashar took a shower?
 For that matter, when did I?”

 There are PLENTY of days where I stay in my pajamas all day, no makeup, hair unbrushed.
-Sarah actually does a better job of getting dressed daily than I do.
+Ashar actually does a better job of getting dressed daily than I do.

 And then there’s the natural casualty of living in a home with a large dog, five cats and a hamster.